milvus-io/milvus/CONTRIBUTING.md

 Contributions to Milvus are welcome from everyone.
 We strive to make the contribution process simple and straightforward.
 Up-to-date information can be found at [milvus.io](https://milvus.io/).

 The following are a set of guidelines for contributing to Milvus.
 Following these guidelines makes contributing to this project easy and transparent.
-These are mostly guideline, not rules.
+These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 As for everything else in the project, the contributions to Milvus are governed by our [Code of Conduct](CODE_OF_CONDUCT.md).